 I have often wondered what prompted Mary Ann to build the almshouses.
 Was it due to seeing the kind of hardship and poverty that women quite often will have lived under when they reached old age.
 Or did she perhaps make comparisons with her own life which was financially secure.
 Or perhaps she was simply a person with a conscience and because of her own good fortune wanted to give back something to the community in which she lived and which in a way had helped to provide her with a secure old age.
 It may well have been all of these reasons.
 But the clue comes in the type of person that she was if you read the inscription on her grave which says ‘ She having a strong desire to do some good for the aged widows in the parish during her life, erected six almshouse… ‘

 I imagine her as a person of compassion, foresight and conscience who wanted to leave a lasting legacy which would benefit women into the future.
 Which is exactly what she did.

-When Mary Ann died, the only member of that part of the family was Kezia who had married William Hines.
+When Mary Ann died, the only member left of that line of the family was Kezia, her younger sister, who had married William Hines.
 Kezia continued the work of her sister by keeping contact with the almshouse residents and there is at least one newspaper report which shows that Kezia invited the residents to her home for afternoon tea along with the trustees of the almshouses.
 When Kezia died in 1885 she bequeath In her will the sum of £500 to be used by the trustees for the benefit of the almshouses and the residents.